nguyen-td/perceptual-straightening/README.md

 7. Return to Step 1 until convergence.

 ## Choice of the prior and posterior
-To avoid ambiguity, vectors and matrices are now denoted using **bold** letters.

 Both the prior and posterior are chosen to follow a Gaussian distribution.
 As such, we have a prior $p_{\boldsymbol{\theta}}(\boldsymbol{z}) = \mathcal{N}(\boldsymbol{\mu}, \boldsymbol{\Sigma})$, where $\boldsymbol{\mu} = \left(\mu_{d^\*}, \mu_{c^\*}, \mu_{\boldsymbol{a}^\*}, \mu_{\lambda^\*}\right)^T$ (note that $\boldsymbol{a}$ is a vector) and

 $$\boldsymbol{\Sigma} = \begin{bmatrix}